Greece's first Jewish mayor shines spotlight on multicultural history | DW | 06.06.2019

 Though much smaller than Thessaloniki, a metropolis of over a million inhabitants whose multicultural example Elisaf would like to follow, Ioannina is considered one of Greece's prettiest towns and is now more easily reachable by motorway

-Ioannina, meanwhile, was the capital of Greek-speaking Jews.
+Ioannina, meanwhile, was the capital of Greek-speaking Jews, known as Romaniote Jews.
 Elisaf, who for 17 years has been the head of Ioannina's Jewish community, says that they had their own customs and traditions, and even their own architectural traditions for building synagogues.

 This fact gives Elisaf's electoral success a special significance, says Greek Jewish community leader Saltiel, who says that "during the Holocaust, Ioannina's Jewish community was almost completely erased; and now, 75 years later, a descendant of Holocaust survivors was made the mayor of this very city."